wukachn/uom-nlu/Group_19_Model_Card_A.md

 ## Training Details

+Each model's hyperparameters were optimized individually with a grid search, choosing the set which produced the highest accuracy.
+Then, each model was trained individually, using the same training data, before being fit as an ensemble model.

 ### Training Data

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->